omgpress/omgcore/README.md

 new Setup();
 ```
 You can see an example of simpleton usage here.
-It's a structural pattern for the WordPress based applications provided by WP Titan.
+It's a structural pattern provided by WP Titan for the WordPress based applications.
 Read more about [simpleton](https://wpt.dpripa.com/classes/WP-Titan-1-0-13-Simpleton.html).

 #### Setup.php
 ```php